netanelreese/netanelreese/README.md

 * Finishing up my coursework at the University of Oklahoma. 📜
 * 🔜

+### Goals :trophy:
+* Make a compilation of all major texts of Islam in the same way Sefaria did for Judaism
+* Find more goals

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 <p> <!-- GitHub README Stats -->
   <a href="https://github.com/netanelreese?tab=repositories">